Propagators Beyond The Standard Model: Concluding Remarks and Outlooks

 \section{Concluding Remarks and Outlooks}

-In the present work, we show the most general form of the propagator for fermionic and spin-half bosonic fields.
-Such a result is said to be \emph{general} because it is defined upon a mapping procedure among spinors and dual structures.
-This mechanism brings to light the possibility to write the core of the propagator, namely the spin sums, for any spinor.
-Given programme allow to rightly define the final form of the propagator after the computation of the spin sums and the right appreciation of the parameter $\upsilon$.
+In the present work, we have shown how to construct the most general form of the propagator for fermionic and bosonic fields carrying generalized dual adjoints and governed by non-standard statistics.

-As it can be seen, the propagator is closely connected to the spinor dynamic.
-Usually, mass-dimension-one fermions have a quite similar structure to the scalar field propagator, whereas, spin-half bosons explored here (as well as Dirac fermions) are governed by a first-order dynamical equation (and stands for eigenspinors of the operator $a_{\mu}p^{\mu}$ and $\gamma_{\mu}p^{\mu}$) then, they must carry such operators into the propagator's structure.
-Thus, in general, we can say, within the context of BSM theories, the propagator for mass-dimension-one fermions and its bosonic counterpart, stands for the most general case, whereas the propagator for fermions obeying a first-order equation seems to be more restrictive.
+Such a result is general because it is defined upon a mapping procedure among spinors and dual structures.
+This mechanism brings to light the possibility to write the core of the propagator, namely the spin-sum relations, for any (class of) spinor.
+Thus, once we have the general form of the propagator, we may find the connection (mapping operator) among different classes of spinors and, then, finally write the propagator for a specific spinor theory.

-Concerning the results from the polar analyses, one may check that such spin-half bosons correspond to a mixture between particle and anti-particle, a fact expected in bosonization.
+As clear, the propagator is closely connected to the spinor dynamics.
+Generally, mass-dimension $1$ fermions have a similar structure to the scalar field propagator, whereas spin-$1/2$ bosons (as well as Dirac fermions) are governed by a first-order dynamical equation (which stands for eigenspinors of the operator $a_{\mu}p^{\mu}$ and $\gamma_{\mu}p^{\mu}$).

-Finally, we show the possibility to connect the Dirac and spin-half bosons propagators through due a relationship between the bosonic and fermionic representations of Clifford algebra.
+Finally, we showed the possibility to connect the Dirac and spin-$1/2$ bosons propagators in terms of a relationship between the bosonic and fermionic representations of Clifford algebra.